Tea production in Indonesia: Statistics

 According to Statistics Indonesia, national tea production in 2022 was 124,662 tonnes, compared to 165,194 tonnes in 2002, produced from an area of 101,281 hectares.
 Around half of the plantation area were held by smallholders.
 Government-owned plantations and smallholders made up most of the production, with large private estates producing just under 20% of the total.
 Around two-thirds of national production originated in West Java, with Central Java and North Sumatra making up half the rest.
 45 thousand tonnes of tea were exported in 2022, worth USD 90 million, predominantly black tea.
 In 2023, Indonesia was the eighth-largest producer of tea in the world, down from fifth in 2019.
 Productivity is relatively low due to aged tea plants, with Dutch-planted trees still being harvested in some cases.
 The Indonesian Tea Council claims that the tea industry employs over 200 thousand workers nationally.

 Canned and bottled tea made up 77 percent of national consumption in 2016, with Sosro's Teh botol being the oldest brand.
 Domestic tea demand had increased from 0.23 kg per capita to 0.38 between 2008 and 2022, primarily due to popularity of ready-drink tea brands.
-The three largest bagged tea brands in Indonesia by volume in 2023 were Sariwangi (Unilever-owned), Sosro, and Tong Tji.
+The three largest bagged tea brands in Indonesia by volume in 2023 were Sariwangi (Savoria-owned), Sosro, and Tong Tji.